Culloden Sword Kiltpin

-Each kilt pin is designed and handcrafted in Scotland by skilled Scottish craftsmen using Fine English Pewter, exceeding the high standards set by BSEN611-1 and British Standard 5140.
+Designed and handcrafted in Scotland by Art Pewter, one of the largest producers of quality pewter kilt pins in the world.
+Exceeds the high standards set by BSEN611-1 and British Standard 5140.
 These standards are strictly enforced by the Association of British Pewter Craftsmen.

 This very collectible kilt pin is a carefully designed replica of a sword excavated from the Battlefield of Culloden near Inverness.
-This is the same as 065A, but in a highly polished rather than antiqued finish of the sword excavated from the Battlefield of Culloden, near Inverness.
+This is the same as 065A, but in a highly polished rather than antiqued finish.

 This Culloden Kilt Pin is a faithful reproduction of a “basket sword” discarded on the battlefield during the Battle of Culloden in 1746.
 Art Pewter designers were given permission to reproduce this highly attractive sword as a kilt pin in Fine English Pewter.
 It is made with a mix consisting of 94% tin 6% copper and antimony, and a trace of Palladium to enhance the natural beauty of fine pewter.
 This was the last battle for independence from English rule fought on Scottish soil.

 Approximate size: L 4.00″ x W 1.00″

 Non-allergenic, non-toxic, no lead, will not tarnish and easily cleaned with soap and water.